esciencecenter-digital-skills/lesson-model-coupling/episodes/03-muscle-connect.md

 In this episode, we will be connecting a small model to MUSCLE3, so that we can connect it to a second model in the next episode.

+### Reaction-diffusion model

-The model is a 1-dimensional reaction-diffusion model.
+The example model for this course is a 1-dimensional reaction-diffusion model.
 This model models a 1-dimensional medium in which some chemical is constantly destroyed by a reaction, while it is also diffusing through the medium.
 A reaction submodel models exponential growth (or decline in this case, with a negative parameter) for each cell in the 1D grid.
 A diffusion submodel models diffusion through the 1D grid.
+This model is not very realistic, but we're interested in the coupling, not in reaction-diffusion dynamics, so the simpler the better.

 Reaction-diffusion models are a traditional example case for multiscale modelling because depending on the parameters used, they may be time-scale overlapping, adjacent or separated.
 In this example, we're going to configure the diffusion model to be much slower than the reaction model, resulting in temporal scale separation.